techidaily/site-os-tips/source/_posts/1-comprehensive-recap-of-apples-worldwide-developers-conference-wwdc-2024-key-takeaways-and-insights.md

  We got our first real look at the upcoming iOS 18, macOS Sequoia, iPadOS 18, visionOS 2, tvOS 18, and watchOS 11 updates this week.
 The big reveal was Apple Intelligence, the company’s long-awaited answer to the generative AI rush.
 Even though it looks more useful and more private than many other recent attempts at AI tools ([looking at you, Recall](https://youtube-stream.techidaily.com/in-2024-the-best-of-yt-a-deep-dive-into-music-dance-clips-23/)), it won’t even enter testing until later this year, so there are still some open questions.

-##  The Big News

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/hZsnjxeSh1U?si=hZIfzQPDNX5KtOCg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/jjGL9wFdlbo?si=Vb1JgZqRXNc03UGG" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+##  The Big News

 ### [Here's How AI Will Transform the iPhone, iPad, and Mac This Fall](https://youtube-videos.techidaily.com/investing-successfully-with-a-makeup-channel/)